 Section 4.
-This ordinance takes effect immediately upon its adoption.
+This ordinance takes effect 30 days after its adoption.

 Section 5.
-The City Clerk shall either: (a) have this ordinance published in a newspaper of general circulation within 15 days after its adoption or (b) have a summary of this ordinance published twice in a newspaper of general circulation, within 15 days after its adoption.
+The City Clerk shall either: (a) have this ordinance published in a newspaper of general circulation within 15 days after its adoption or (b) have a summary of this ordinance published twice in a newspaper of general circulation, once five days before its adoption and again within 15 days after its adoption.

 Section 6.
-City staff shall submit a copy of this ordinance to the Department of Housing and Community Development within 60 days after adoption.
+The City Clerk shall submit a copy of this ordinance to the Department of Housing and Community Development within 60 days after adoption.